Which Types of Firewood are Toxic?

 Most common and native dried hard and softwoods that you run into in the forests of Northern America will be safe to burn.
 But the key is that you should try to only burn dried wood.

 Firewood is commonly broken down into two categories: hardwood and softwood.
 Hardwood is much denser than softwood, so they burn slower, hotter, and more intensely.
 This wood is best for creating a long-lasting fire for cooking; after, of course, the fire has been built up by softwood.
-Softwood is much easier to light than hardwoods, and they burn quicker with more smoke; perfect for starting a bonfire.
+Softwood is much easier to light than hardwoods, and they burn quicker with more smoke; making them perfect for starting a bonfire.
 Virtually all of the most common hardwood and softwood trees in North America are safe to burn.

 One thing to note is that it’s only relatively safe.
 Inhaling wood smoke has its own negative effects even if they aren’t toxic.